 Professor of Electronics and Computer Science, University of Southampton, UK

-Alberto Aguado is a principal programmer at Sportradar, where he works developing Image Processing and real-time multi-camera 3D tracking technologies for sport events.
-Previously, he worked as a technology programmer for Electronic Arts and for Black Rock Disney Game Studios.
-He worked as a Lecturer in the Centre for Vision, Speech and Signal Processing in the University of Surrey.
-He pursued a postdoctoral fellowship in Computer Vision at INRIA Rhône-Alpes and he received his PhD in Computer Vision /Image Processing from the University of Southampton.
+Alberto Aguado is a principal algorithm researcher and developer at Foundry London were he works developing Image Processing, Computer Vision and rendering technologies for video production.
+Previously, he was head of research on animation technologies at Natural Motion.
+He developed image processing technologies for sport tracking at Sportradar.
+He worked as developer for Electronic Arts and for Black Rock Disney Game Studios.
+He gained academic experience as a Lecturer in the Centre for Vision, Speech and Signal Processing in the University of Surrey.
+He pursued a postdoctoral fellowship in Computer Vision at INRIA Rhône-Alpes (Marie Curie fellowship) and he received his PhD in Computer Vision /Image Processing from the University of Southampton.

 Principal Programmer, Sportradar, Brighton, UK